Skip to main content

 ArrayAtomicIdempotencyStore

-In-memory store for tests and non-production local use.
-State does not persist between requests.
+In-memory store for tests only.
+State does not persist between requests. (v1.1.0) Implements the same lease-token protocol as the wpdb store so tests exercise production semantics.

 Custom store contract